We’re All in This Together: Supporting Your Community & Catalyst Kitchens Member Relief Efforts

 Our realities have changed seemingly overnight.
 The escalating response to the coronavirus outbreak has left many feeling isolated and uncertain about the future.
 While we practice social distancing, it is easy to lose sight of how this outbreak is affecting our community outside of our homes.

 Catalyst Kitchens members are on the front lines of relief efforts for those directly affected by this crisis, including low-income and food insecure populations.
 Here are some ways you can support those most affected by the outbreak.

 As more and more businesses close their doors, we can expect to see significant increases in community hunger across the nation.
 Here are some ways you can show your support.

 Donate: send money or food to a Catalyst Kitchens member site (details below) or your local food bank – the increased demand has these organizations strapped for resources as people are out of work and students out of school.
 Feeding America has established a national fund for hunger relief here.

 Take what you need and nothing more: The panic of the crisis has led many to stock their cupboards, leaving grocery store shelves empty.
 Low income families are struggling to find food to feed their families today.
 Be thoughtful of your community as we all get through this together and make small trips throughout the crisis.

 Be aware of food items labeled WIC – these items are part of a government program serving low-income women and children (6.87 million nationally in 2018).
 There are specific items allocated for this program and families relying on product availability.– learn more about this here.

 What our members are doing:

 Second Harvest Food Bank of Central Florida is collecting thousands of pounds of food for families to pick up in drive thru fashion.
-Check out their Facebook video showing the volunteers in action and their donations page to keep these efforts going.
+Check out their Facebook video showing the volunteers in action.

 Grand Street Settlement is providing daily meals pick up to Seniors over 60 years old who are self-quarantined living in New York City.